-As a Medicine Resident at Mount Sinai, you will work with and be mentored by an prestigious group of physicians.
-In the Department of Medicine, we have some of the leading clinicians, physician-scientists and researchers who will play an integral part in your development as a doctor.
-The following is a sampling of the faculty with and from whom you may work and learn in clinical and research settings:
+As a resident in the Department of Medicine at Mount Sinai, you will work with and be mentored by an amazing group of physicians.
+We have some of the leading clinicians, physician-scientists and researchers who will play an integral part in your development as a physician.
+The following is a sampling of our faculty:

 Allergy and Immunology

-Charlotte Cunningham-Rundles, MD is Professor and Acting Chief of the Division of Clinical Immunology.
+Charlotte Cunningham-Rundles, MD, PhD, is Professor and Acting Chief of the Division of Allergy and Immunology.
 She is best known for her research into human immunodeficiency diseases and immuno-reconstitution.

-Vivek Reddy, MD is Professor of Medicine and Director of the Cardiac Arrhythmia Service.
+Vivek Reddy, MD, is Professor of Medicine and Director of the Cardiac Arrhythmia Service.
 He is one of the nation’s leading cardioelectrophysiologists.
-He has performed cutting-edge research on treatment of arrhythmias including the seminal SMASH-VT trail and the first use of balloon cryoablation in atrial fibrillation.
+He has performed cutting-edge research on treatment of arrhythmias including the seminal SMASH-VT trial and the first use of balloon cryoablation in atrial fibrillation.

-Ronald Tamler, MD is Associate Professor of Endocrinology, Diabetes and Bone Disease and Director of the Mount Sinai Diabetes Center.
+Ronald Tamler, MD, PhD, is Associate Professor of Endocrinology, Diabetes and Bone Disease and Director of the Clinical Diabetes Institute for the Mount Sinai Health System.
 He is an expert in diabetes and develops case-based educational modules for residents on management of hyperglycemia.

-Bruce Sands, MD is a Professor and Chief of the Dr. Henry D. Janowitz Division of Gastroenterology.
-He is an expert in inflammatory bowel disease who was among the first to report the efficacy of infliximab in treating Crohn’s disease and ulcerative colitis.
+Bruce Sands, MD, MS, is Professor and Chief of the Dr. Henry D. Janowitz Division of Gastroenterology.
+He is an expert in inflammatory bowel disease and was among the first to report the efficacy of infliximab in treating Crohn’s disease and ulcerative colitis.

-Jean-Frédéric Colombel, MD is a Professor of Medicine and Director of the Leona M. and Harry B. Helmsley Charitable Trust Inflammatory Bowel Disease Center.
+Jean-Frédéric Colombel, MD, is Professor of Medicine and Director of the Leona M. and Harry B. Helmsley Charitable Trust Inflammatory Bowel Disease Center.
 He is an internationally renowned researcher best known for his identification of the NOD2 as a susceptibility gene for Crohn’s disease.

-Judy Cho, MD is Professor of Medicine, Professor of Genetics and Genomic Sciences and Asst.
+Judy Cho, MD, is Professor of Medicine, Professor of Genetics and Genomic Sciences and Asst.
 Chief of Research in the GI Division.
-She most recently led a team of researchers that confirmed 92 genome regions and identified 71 new regions associated with increased risk of IBD.8
+She most recently led a team of researchers that confirmed 92 genome regions and identified 71 new regions associated with increased risk of IBD.

 General Internal Medicine